mauroservienti/milestone.github.io/_posts/no-orchstration.md

 - Sagas
 ---

-> The ticket booking process starts with users selecting events they like to attend.
-Once they're happy with their selections, they move on and proceed to checkout.
+> The ticket booking process starts with users selecting events they'd like to attend.
+Once they're happy with their selections, they proceed to checkout.
 Once tickets are set for checkout, the booking process locks them for a few minutes.
 If the process doesn't complete within the allocated timeout, those tickets become available again.
 When the checkout step ends, the booking process, if needed, creates a new customer and decides how to deliver tickets based on the shipping method of choice.

 In a nutshell, that's the way, a couple of years ago, in the context of an architectural review, I was presented with requirements for a booking system.

 ## It oozes orchestration from every pore

 The team choice was to implement the system using an orchestration architectural style.
-For example, a `BookingService` uses commands to pilot the steps of the process across many different services, among which, checkout, payments, customer management, booking, and many more.
+For example, a `BookingService` uses commands to pilot the steps of the process across many different services, such as checkout, payments, customer management, booking, and many more.
 The following picture summarizes the described process:

 ![booking service orchestrator diagram](/img/posts/no-orchstration/orchestrator.png){:class="img-fluid mx-auto d-block"}

 Let me be clear.
-The system is alive and kicking.
-It has been selling tickets for the last few years and didn't have any significant issues.
+The system was alive and kicking.
+It had been selling tickets for the last few years (and still is) and didn't have any significant issues.
 The review was in the context of some concerns the team had with recent changes they were trying to implement.

 Without going into the details of the changes, the team was concerned by things like:

 - to add a new payment type, they needed to change the booking service
 - to change the way customers are created/handled, they needed to change the booking service
 - to add groups tickets, they needed to change the booking service